 Imperial College Business School is a top international business school consistently towards the top of most respected rankings.
-It’s London location places it squarely at a major Western economic epicenter.
-True to the international tradition of London and the U.K., only about 16% of the most recent full-time MBA class call the U.K. home.
+Its London location places it squarely at a major Western economic epicenter.
+True to the international tradition of London and the UK only 22% of the most recent Full-Time MBA class call the UK home.

-Students completing the full-time MBA can expect a truly global experience.
-From faculty to full-time MBA students to the global initiatives, it’s hard to imagine a school with much more international prowess.
-The most recent class to be admitted was comprised of 56 students from 34 different countries.
-Alumni of the business school have sprawled to 125 different countries.
-Only 10% of the faculty is from the U.K. And the school boasts a very active Global Initiatives program.
+Students completing the Full-Time MBA can expect a truly global experience.
+From faculty to Full-Time MBA students to global initiatives, it’s hard to imagine a school with much more international prowess.
+The most recent class to be admitted consisted of 56 students from 23 different countries.
+The Business School’s prestigious alumni network spans 140 countries.
+Only 10% of the faculty is from the UK and the school boasts a very active Global Initiatives program.

-Interestingly, at 16%, more students in the most recently admitted class came from engineering than any other industry.
-Other industries that most students came from are banking/finance, consumer retail and IT/tech, each at 14%.
-The most recent class also enrolled an impressive 45% women.
-The majority of students (32%) came from the Asia/Pacific region.
+In the most recently admitted class, 20% of the students came from a Banking/Finance background, the highest proportion of any sector.
+Other industries that students came from included engineering (16%), IT/Tech/Telecoms (14%) and Consulting/Professional Services (13%).
+The most recent class was made up of an impressive 43% female students.
+The majority of students (41%) came from the Asia/Pacific region.

-The Imperial College Business School MBA is a good option for students looking to get a truly international experience in an appealing location.
+The Imperial College Business School MBA is an ideal option for students looking to get a truly international experience in an appealing location.

-- More than 50% of the class have an undergraduate degree in science, technology, engineering or mathematics (STEM) subjects such as computing, product design, agricultural sciences, chemistry and electronic engineering.
+- 43% of the class have an undergraduate degree in science, technology, engineering or mathematics (STEM) subjects such as computing, product design, agricultural sciences, chemistry, and electronic engineering.

 - 39% changed location for a new role